 Registered Nurse in CalgaryHousing & Career Guide · 2026

-Alberta's zero provincial income tax gives Registered Nurses an immediate take-home advantage of roughly $7K per year compared to BC or Ontario.
+Alberta's lower provincial income tax rates (10–15%) and no PST give Registered Nurses a meaningful take-home advantage compared to BC or Ontario.
 Healthcare shortages mean Registered Nurses hold significant negotiating power when choosing where to settle.
 Province and city choice affects not just pay, but licensing timeline and scope of practice.
-On the housing side, a Registered Nurse in Calgary faces a manageable market — requiring approximately 7 yr 7 mo of gross income to own a 2-bedroom condo, with rent consuming roughly 27.1% of pre-tax salary.
+On the housing side, a Registered Nurse in Calgary faces a l2 manageable market — requiring approximately 7 yr 7 mo of gross income to own a 2-bedroom home, with rent consuming roughly 27.1% of pre-tax salary.

 How Calgary compares for Registered Nurses